What the Numbers Mean

 For example, the 2001 impact factor for Psychological Review is the average number of citations during the year 2001 to articles that the Review published during 1999 or 2000.

-Because the raw data have a lognormal distribution, I made all computations with logarithms.
+Because the raw data have a lognormal distribution, I made all computations withlogarithms.

 What Do Citation Rates Mean?

 Citation rates measure visibility.
 They do not measure quality or intellectual rigor as such.
 Journals low on the list may publish high quality articles or uphold rigorous standards, but people rarely cite the articles published in these journals.
 Quality is, of course, a highly subjective attribute.
-One of the journals I personally find most interesting ranks 125th.
+One of the journals that I personally find most interesting ranks 79th.

 American journals tend to get more citations than foreign ones, especially ones in foreign languages.
 These lower citation rates afflict even British journals that have high standing in the United Kingdom, such as the British Journal of Psychology, Organization Studies, or the Journal of Management Studies.

-Citation rates incorporate systematic biases arising from the bibliographic practices in different fields.
+Citation rates also incorporate systematic biases arising from the bibliographic practices in different fields.
 In 1999 and 2000, articles in business finance cited around 31 references on the average; articles in management cited around 49 references each; and articles in the general business journals cited around 54 references each.
-If articles cited only other works in their own category, articles in general business journals would receive over half again as many citations per article as those in business finance.
+If articles cited only other works in their own category, articles in general business journals would receive over half again as many citations as those in business finance.
 Actual impacts do not, however, exhibit such large differences.
 Articles in general business journals averaged .83 citations, those in management .82 citations, and those in business finance .69.

-These trends seem likely to continue.
-For three decades, publishers have been launching many new journals.
+The number of relevant journals has increased greatly since 1980.
+A major factor in this increase has been publishers' efforts top find more ways to generate revenues.
 Although each of these new journals attracts only a tiny fraction of the total readership and citations, the combined effect of so many new journals has been dramatic.
+ISI has also begun to pay more attention to journals that are not in the English language.

-Updated 9/23/08
+Updated 1/14/11